ankitkumar-09/Notepad/README.md

   - macOS: `otool -L ./Notepad`
   - Windows: Use `windeployqt.exe`

-## Contributing

-Contributions are welcome!
-If you'd like to improve this project:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is available under the MIT License.
 See the LICENSE file for more details.